-This week on Sawbones, Dr. Sydnee and Justin are hiding a horseshoe to cure your hiccups.
+This week on an unconventional Sawbones, Dr. Sydnee and Justin tell the story of why it took them a week to get their baby out of the hospital.
 Show notes

 This week on Sawbones, Dr. Sydnee and Justin are doing the show everyone has always asked them to do, but they've been sort of afraid to until now.
 This week, lets talk about vaccines.